-13.4 Aquatic macrophytes in Langebaan Lagoon
+11.4 Aquatic macrophytes in Langebaan Lagoon

 Congruent with global patterns, seagrass (Zostera capensis) beds have experienced a radical reduction in size with associated fragmentation of large beds.
 This phenomenon has been attributed to direct and indirect anthropogenic changes such as physical disturbance, pollution, specifically eutrophication and most recently, seagrass biomass was found to be lower in warmer waters (University of Cape Town, Cloverly Lawrence pers. comm.
 2014).
 The dramatic decline in seagrass beds has been shown to have profound negative impacts on species diversity and composition and is very likely to induce change in higher trophic groups within the affected ecosystem.
 Aerial photographs showing changes of seagrass beds in Langebaan Lagoon over time are only available for the period 1960 to 2007.
 Recognising the importance of seagrass beds to provide habitat heterogeneity in the lagoon, it is strongly recommended that aerial photographs should continue as soon as possible, such that monitoring of seagrass beds can be continued.
 This would be especially interesting if combined with future water temperature monitoring in the lagoon to ascertain if temperature fluctuations influence seagrass bed sizes and distribution patterns.
+Similarly it is recommended that a programme to monitor changes in reeds (Phragmites) be initiated as this will assist in identifying any changes in groundwater inflows to Langebaan Lagoon in future.

-13.5 Benthic macrofauna
+11.5 Benthic macrofauna

-Monitoring of benthic macrofaunal communities over the period 1999-2015 has revealed a relatively stable situation in most parts of the Bay and Lagoon with the exception of 2008 when a dramatic shift in benthic community composition occurred at all sites.
+Monitoring of benthic macrofaunal communities over the period 1999-2016 has revealed a relatively stable situation in most parts of the Bay and Lagoon with the exception of 2008 when a dramatic shift in benthic community composition occurred at all sites.
 This shift involved a decrease in the abundance and biomass of filter feeders and an increase in shorter lived opportunistic detritivores.
 This was attributed to the extensive dredging that took place during 2007-2008.
 Aside from this Baywide phenomenon, localised improvements in health have been detected in the yacht club basin and at Salamander Bay following construction of the boat dock.
 Notable improvements in the health of benthic communities include the return of the suspension feeding sea-pen Virgularia schultzei to Big Bay and Langebaan Lagoon since 2004, as well as an increase in the percentage biomass of large, long lived species such as the tongue worm Ochaetostoma capense, and several gastropods.
 Certain areas of Small Bay that experience reduced water circulation patterns in (e.g. near the Small Craft Harbour and near mussel rafts) which results in the accumulation of fine sediment, organic material and trace metals (aggravated by anthropogenic inputs) still have impoverished macrofauna communities.
 In order to ensure the continued improvement in the health of the Small Bay marine environment it is recommended that stringent controls are placed on the discharge of effluents into Small Bay to facilitate recovery of benthic communities and ecosystem health as a whole.
 The regularity (annually) and intensity of benthic macrofauna monitoring should continue at all of the current stations.

-13.6 Rocky intertidal
+11.6 Rocky intertidal